JasonP01/Mindustry-Balancing/README.md

 Anyone can request write-access to this repository via making an [issue](https://github.com/JasonP01/Mindustry-Balancing/issues/new)

-When contributing to Anuken/Mindustry a new pushing branch will be created and your commits will be merged into it, then pr'd
+When contributing to Anuken/Mindustry your branch will be opened as a pull request, if you do not know how to JasonP01 (.json01) will do it for you upon request

 # How to use this repository